BiLLY-J03l/Configuring-Socks5-Proxy-EC2/README.md

 ### using the command
     ssh -i /path/to/your/key ubuntu@EC2-instance-ip -D 1080 -f -N
--i: specefies the private key path
+- -i: specefies the private key path

--D 1080: means you're creating a SOCKS proxy on localhost:1080
+- -D 1080: means you're creating a SOCKS proxy on localhost:1080

--f: Requests ssh to go to background just before command execution.
+- -f: Requests ssh to go to background just before command execution.

--N: Do not execute a remote command.
+- -N: Do not execute a remote command.
 This is useful for just forwarding ports (protocol version 2 only).

--First, I will use puttygen to convert the .ppk file to .pem file to use it with openssh
+First, I will use puttygen to convert the .ppk file to .pem file to use it with openssh

 ![image](https://github.com/user-attachments/assets/b63df90e-df78-4695-b7ea-edf0f4a4b3bb)

-1-Click on file > load private key > choose the file
+1- Click on file > load private key > choose the file

-2-Click on conversions > Export OpenSSH key
+2- Click on conversions > Export OpenSSH key

 ![image](https://github.com/user-attachments/assets/2400cded-6e3a-43a6-96c7-9f80a4dcb39b)

-3-command execution
+3- command execution

 ![image](https://github.com/user-attachments/assets/4601152e-1be6-4828-ade7-15533fdc2aee)

-4-Verify that the connection is established with:
+4- Verify that the connection is established with:

     netstat -antp | grep 1080

 ![image](https://github.com/user-attachments/assets/c11fb914-f11e-480c-b972-88a14641e1e6)

-5-configure proxychains4 to forward the traffic through the SOCKS5 proxy:
+5- configure proxychains4 to forward the traffic through the SOCKS5 proxy:

     apt install proxychains4
     vim /etc/proxychains4.conf

 ![image](https://github.com/user-attachments/assets/b204a9ae-d595-4290-a280-d8b1453204d6)

-6-I wrote a python3 script to get my public IP:
+6- I wrote a python3 script to get my public IP:

 ![image](https://github.com/user-attachments/assets/e4a19b60-9047-4b4a-8ded-b57c9e6ecbd2)